gnarlyman/nodejs_splunkapp_example/README.md

 * nodejs server with express.js
 * forms based authentication to Splunk instance
-* fully functionaly index page with graphs, charts, and a map
+* fully functional index page with graphs, charts, and a map

 -------